pombredanne/centidb/docs/encoders.rst

 Predefined Compressors
 ++++++++++++++++++++++

-.. attribute:: acid.encoders.PLAIN
+.. attribute:: PLAIN

     This predefined :py:class:`Compressor` returns its input unchanged.
 It is used as the default :py:class:`Collection(..., packer=) <acid.Collection>` argument when no explicit compressor is provided.

-.. attribute:: acid.encoders.ZLIB
+.. attribute:: ZLIB

     This predefined :py:class:`Compressor` uses :py:func:`zlib.compress` and
     :py:func:`zlib.decompress` to provide value compression.
 It may be passed